 My analysis of Copyright and Digitial Libraries (2000).

-A few Canadian academic history-related journals have recently begun making their backfile available online for free (usually reserving the most recent issues for members only):
+Several Canadian academic history-related journals have begun making their backfile available online for free (usually reserving the most recent issues for members only):

 The titles include the Journal of the Canadian Historical Association (and its predecessors), 1922-present.
 This focus is mainly, but not exclusively, on Canadian history.